 Potentially suitable habitat, such as pasture/grassland, shrubby forest edges, and herbaceous wetland, is present on the Project Site for the southeastern shrew, meadow jumping mouse, and southern bog lemming.
 The Project would impact approximately 150 acres of forested land, primarily linear strips and small patches, with approximately 15 linear miles of forest edges.
 Most of these edges are adjacent to heavily managed row crop land.
 Approximately 51 acres of pasture/grassland areas would be impacted by the Proposed Action; however, 9 acres occur within existing powerline corridors and 7.5 acres of this type are isolated by row crop land use.
 Approximately 35 acres of potentially suitable grassland/pasture habitat would be impacted.
-Therefore, the Project would result in minor habitat loss for these species and is not anticipated to adversely affect the local population, if present.
-Direct effects to some individuals may occur if those individuals are immobile during the time of habitat loss.
-This could be the case if activities were to take place during breeding/nesting seasons.
+Due to the presence of wetlands on the Project Site, it is expected that individuals of these species would be concentrated near wetlands, especially during breeding seasons.
+Wetlands would not be impacted by the Proposed Action.
+It is still possible that direct effects to some individuals may occur if those individuals are present during the time of habitat loss.
+However, due to Project avoidance of preferred habitat and the existence of similarly suitable habitat in adjacent landscapes, the Project is only expected to result in minor habitat loss for these species and is not anticipated to adversely affect the local population, if present.